 top of page

-What do I do at an Open House?
+What Should I do When Attending an Open House?

-• Anything that looks like it would be difficult or costly to maintain, i.e. lots of trees close to the house means that you will have to clean the gutters more often and have the trees trimmed frequently
+• Anything that looks like it would be difficult or costly to maintain.
+For example, lots of trees close to the house means that you will have to clean the gutters more often and have the trees trimmed frequently.

 • Question for the agent: How often do they have to clean the gutters?